RiyadhKh4n/crypto-quiz/README.md

 Some future features I would like to implement into Crypto Quiz:

-* Ideally I'd like to add a proper contact form so users can contact me on any topics they would like to be implemented into the quiz or any suggestion
+* Ideally I'd like to add a proper contact form so users can contact me on any topics they would like to be implemented into the quiz or any suggestions they have in order to improve the game

 * Add a level progression mode so users can chose the difficulty of the questions making the game more accessible